alpacon

 • Request data

-• content: A file content for uploading.
-A multipart form should be submitted as JSON does not support binary files.
+• content: The file content to upload.
+Use a multipart form, as JSON does not support binary files.

-• path: Destination path for the file.
-If omitted, your home directory will be used as default.
+• path: The destination path for the file.
+If omitted, the user's home directory will be used by default.

-• server: Server instance id (It should be a uuid, not a name).
+• server: Server instance id (Must be a UUID, not a server name).
 You should have valid permission on the server.

 • Response data: A file upload instance.
-For now, it does not include any meaningful result.
+Currently it does not return any meaningful content.

 • Status codes: 201 CREATED on success.

-When POST finishes successfully, alpacon will transfer the file to alpamon.
-We are planning to report the transfer status via API.
+Once the POST request completes successfully, alpacon will transfer the file to alpamon.
+We are planning to add API support for reporting the transfer status.

 Cancelling transfer

-(🚧 Working in Progress) You can cancel a transfer request before it actually reaches to the server.
+(🚧 Work in Progress) You can cancel a transfer request before it reaches the target server.

 • URL: /api/websh/uploads/<uuid:id>/